postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 ### Example: specific templates for all kinds of methods

-The following example derives from the previous one and implements all specific template methods instead of just the default template methods.
-Note that now the output of iterators is no longer buffered because this new version of the aspect supports iterator streaming.
+The following example derives from the previous one and implements all specific template methods instead of just the default ones.
+Note that now the output of iterators is no longer buffered because this new aspect version supports iterator streaming.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/OverrideMethodSpecificTemplateAllKinds.cs name="Specific templates for all kinds of methods"]